 Hahndorf is a small town in the Adelaide Hills, about thirty minutes drive from the city centre.
 It is an old German settlement, first established in 1839, so by Australian standards it’s been around a while.
 Much of the heritage has been preserved, and it’s a great town for a stroll and some great food.
 Here’s what we got up to on our visit, to help you find things to do in Hahndorf.

-We visited Hahndorf late in October, when we should be experiencing warm spring weather.
+We went to visit Hahndorf late in October, when we should be experiencing warm spring weather.
 Instead it was cold and wet, and got worse as we made our from the city into the Adelaide hills.
 Our stroll along the main street was timed carefully between showers of rain, and was not as leisurely as I would have liked.
 Even with the looming rain we could not resist popping in to Udder Delights and tasting some of their cheeses.
 I love cheese, so struggled to choose just one.
 We ended up with a delicious Camembert that we took home, baked and drizzled with honey – yum!

 It’s a really picturesque walk along the main street.
 There are many interesting stores, ranging from one selling knives, to those selling souvenirs, chocolates, candles, clothes, and a German store selling cuckoo clocks and beer steins.
 Even with the bad weather there were quite a few visitors around.
 It was nice to see many of the visitors were international tourists enjoying our South Australian hospitality.

 For lunch we stopped into The Farm Shed and grabbed some gourmet pizzas.
 They filled us up and were absolutely delicious.
 To see our full review, please go to OurWorldinReview.
 Hahndorf has many food options, from restaurants, to pubs, cafes and takeaway places.
 There are also two or three ice cream shops, but we weren’t even tempted in the rain.